MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 ### Play media from the app's local and temporary folders

-A [`MediaElement`](xref:Xamarin.Forms.MediaElement) can play local video or audio files that are copied into the app's local or temporary data folders, using the `ms-appdata:///` URI scheme.
+A [`MediaElement`](xref:Xamarin.Forms.MediaElement) can play media files that are copied into the app's local or temporary data folders, using the `ms-appdata:///` URI scheme.

 The following example shows the [`Source`](xref:Xamarin.Forms.MediaElement.Source) property set to a media file that's stored in the app's local data folder: